 The day of my rental, the owner messaged me prior to my pick-up, arrived promptly on time with my rental car, and the car was in the same condition it was listed at with a full tank of gas.

 What I didn’t realize in advance was that an airport exchange is really not a best case scenario.
 Think about it: the owner came curbside at arrivals, but as you probably know, airport staff doesn’t really allow you to linger in the pick-up lanes.
 So we were getting chased off by airport security (and angry drivers who wanted to pick-up their family/friends in my spot) as I was trying to get the keys, look over the car for any damage, photograph the car (more on that below), and set up the seat and mirrors for safe driving.

 I ended up doing a quick once-over at the curb before stopping at the airport cell phone lot to do a more through look-over.
 The owner skedaddled quickly, meaning if there WAS an issue, I would have to contact him through the app rather than discussing things in person.

-Thankfully, I had zero issues with the car.
+Thankfully, I had zero issues with the car during my road trip.